nawab312/Monitoring-and-Observability/PromQL.md

+**Types of Metrics**
+- *Counter* Represents the total number of events since the application started (e.g., total HTTP requests handled).
+Only increases over time

 **Basics of PromQL**
 - PromQL operates on time-series data and supports instant vector, range vector, scalar, and string types.
 - Instant Vector: Fetches the latest value of a metric.